-Jerry Brotton, professor of Renaissance Studies at the University of London, said of Ferguson's appointment to re write the history curriculum was "an outrage" and his story of western domination "a misrepresentation of history".
-Brotton said: "It's an ideology.
+Jerry Brotton, Professor of Renaissance Studies at the University of London, said of Ferguson's appointment to rewrite the history curriculum was "an outrage" and his story of Western domination "a misrepresentation of history".
+Brotton said: "It's ideology.
 It is typical of him.
 It's another revision of empire – getting empire back in by the back door."

 The British historian Niall Ferguson is perhaps is the most identifiable historian with the “right-wing, Eurocentric vision of western ascendancy”, Ferguson has been speaking at the Guardian Hay festival, said that children should be given the "big story" of the last 500 years and that story for him "is the rise of western domination of the world".